Andrea-Giuliani/Python-Project/README.md

 # Python-Project
 Project for the class "GRAD-E1326: Python Programming for Data Scientists"

-This project was divided into 4 main parts and it will be documented accordingly.
+This project was divided into 4 main modules and it is documented accordingly.

 ## 1. Web Scraping